1) Male Grooming

 Another example is Italian brand Zuccari, under the Aloevera 2 brand, with ‘Extremely Delicate Aloe Shower Gel’, said to be the “first shower gel in the world formulated without added water”.
 The water is replaced with pure double-concentrate, non-pasteurised and non-carbon filtered aloe vera juice that is extracted using the “reverse-osmosis” process.
 It also contains prebiotics and probiotics, is claimed to balance the bacterial flora, and the patented AJDA (hyaluronic acid from aloe), is said to maintain hydration.(Mintel)

 "Water is set to become a precious commodity as consumption outstrips supply.
-The more consumers become aware of this, the more beauty brands will need to change how they manufacture and formulate products to limit their dependence on water"
+The more consumers become aware of this, the more beauty brands will need to change how they manufacture and formulate products to limit their dependence on water.
+This is a future trend that will have a long impact."

 - Seminar: Mintel, presentation on ‘Beauty 2025 Mintel BPC Trends’, in-cosmetics Paris, April 13, 2016